 While some people have the luxury of staying home and sipping hot toddies until the ice melts, the rest of us have things to do.
-If you live in the snow belt, step up to the elements and outfit your chariot with the best winter tires available.
+If you live in the snow belt, step up to the elements and outfit your chariot with the best snow tires available.

 Winter tires are ideal for areas where the temperature stays below 45 degrees all winter long.
 So-called “all-season” tires don’t actually perform well in the winter—the cold temperature causes the rubber to become rigid and less likely to grip the road.
 Winter tires are made of softer, more pliable compounds that are much better suited to snow and ice.
 Also, winter tires have complex tread patterns that collect more snow, providing additional traction.
 In short, winter tires make driving in snow much easier and much safer.

 If you drive a mean mother trucker, consider slapping these puppies on your ride.
 The Blizzak W965 looks somewhat like the tread on a tank, and performs like it, too.
 The unique tread blocks provide superior traction for vans, full-size trucks, and other heavy vehicles that typically perform commercial tasks.
 This tire’s sheer number of biting edges will keep you and your vehicle in business all winter long.

 Switching between winter tires and all-season tires isn’t as tough as you might think.
-Still, if you’d rather not swap your tires every year, consider buying four Nokian WR G3 tires.
-This tire can hold its own in snow and ice, and has the snowflake symbol on the sidewall to prove it; however, it isn’t the best for severe storms.
+Still, if you’d rather not swap your tires every year, consider buying four of these Pirellis.
+This tire can hold its own in snow and ice and has the grip and variable angle grooves to prove it; however, it isn’t the best for severe storms.
 No tire performs perfectly under all conditions, but this fella comes close.

 BF Goodrich g-Force Super Sport A/S